RETURN-project/makeDataCube/README.md

 install_github("RETURN-project/makeDataCube")
 ```

-## External dependencies
+### Installation

+This script requires certain programs to be installed in your computer in order to work.
+The guide below will help you through this process.

 - [**Python 3**](https://www.python.org/downloads/) should be installed.
   - The [**pylandsat**](https://pypi.org/project/pylandsat/) and [**shapely**](https://pypi.org/project/Shapely/) modules should be available to download data.
 Both can be installed installed via `pip install pylandsat` and `pip install shapely`.
-- In addition, [**FORCE**](https://github.com/davidfrantz/force) (>= 3.6.3) should be installed. **FORCE** allows to generate a data cube of level-2 (or higher) Landsat and Sentinel-2 imagery from level-1 inputs.
+- In addition, [**FORCE**](https://github.com/davidfrantz/force) (\>= 3.6.3) should be installed. **FORCE** allows to generate a data cube of level-2 (or higher) Landsat and Sentinel-2 imagery from level-1 inputs.
 Please visit the [project's website](https://github.com/davidfrantz/force) for more information and download instructions.
-  - If the user wants to use parallelization of Level 1 download (by default this is deactivated), [this](https://github.com/davidfrantz/force/commit/b5685c9b7258d91bcf3a096eee31b7a349f994e6) (or an older) version of **FORCE** is required.
+  - If the user wants to use parallelization of Level 1 download (by default this is deactivated), [this](https://github.com/davidfrantz/force/commit/b5685c9b7258d91bcf3a096eee31b7a349f994e6) (or a newer) version of **FORCE** is required.
 More information [here](https://github.com/davidfrantz/force/pull/66#issuecomment-804881143).
+- Other system requirements are **libpoppler-cpp-dev**, **libgdal-dev** and **libudunits2-dev**.
+All of them can be installed via `sudo apt-get install <library name>`.

+### Credentials

+This script connects to different data sources.
+Some of them require credentials, typically a username and a password.
+Please follow this guide to get yours:

+- To download data from Google Cloud, [**gsutil**](https://cloud.google.com/storage/docs/gsutil_install#deb) should be installed.
 - The user should have a **NASA Earthdata account** to download DEM data.
-The _Login_, _Username_ and _Password_ are stored in a _netrc_ file in the home directory.
-If no _netrc_ file is found, you will be asked to provide your _Username_ and _Password_ and a _netrc_ file will automatically be created (and stored for a next session).
+The *Login*, *Username* and *Password* are stored in a *netrc* file in the home directory.
+If no *netrc* file is found, you will be asked to provide your *Username* and *Password* and a *netrc* file will automatically be created (and stored for a next session).
 If you don't have an account yet, you can create one [here](https://urs.earthdata.nasa.gov).
+Afterwards, you can easily create the `.netrc` file by executing `makeDataCube::EartDataLogin()` in your R console and following the instructions.
 - Finally, you need authentication to download data from the LAADS DAAC (WVP data).
-To that end, you need an create a _.laads_ file is in your home directory with a an **App Key**.
+To that end, you need an create a *.laads* file is in your home directory with a an **App Key**.
 The **App Key** can be requested from [NASA Earthdata](https://ladsweb.modaps.eosdis.nasa.gov/tools-and-services/data-download-scripts/#requesting).
-This key should be stored in a file _.laads_ in your home directory.
+This key should be stored in a file *.laads* in your home directory.

 ## Containers